google/rune/doc/index.md

     secret until "revealed".
 -   Integer overflow is detected, except in unsafe mode.
 -   Index out of bounds is detected, except in unsafe mode.
+-   Rune supports null safety.
+Null is either not possible, or checked at runtime.
 -   Uninitialized memory access is impossible.
 -   Secrets are automatically zeroed when no longer used
 -   All behavior is fully defined.